yiisoft/composer-config-plugin/README.md

 Config files are processed in proper order to achieve naturally expected
 behavior:

-- Options in outer packages override options from inner packages
+- Options in outer packages override options from inner packages.
-- Plugin respects the order your configs are listed in `composer.json` with
+- Plugin respects the order your configs are listed in `composer.json` with.
 - Different types of options are processed in the following order:
-    - Environment variables from `envs`
+    - Environment variables from `envs`.
-    - Constants from `constants`
+    - Constants from `constants`.
-    - Parameters from `params`
+    - Parameters from `params`.
-    - Configs are processed last of all
+    - Configs are processed last of all.

 ### Debugging